standardebooks/tools/README.md

 -	### `se find-unusual-characters`

-	Find unusual characters: characters that would sometimes, but not usually, be expected to appear in a SE production.
+	Find characters outside a nominal expected range in a set of XHTML files.
+This can be useful to find transcription mistakes and mojibake.

 -	### `se help`